Skip to main content

 What is a DigiD code?

 Many official organisations and businesses in the Netherlands require you to use a digital signature called ‘DigiD’ to access their online services.
-To get a DigiD you must first acquire a username and a password.
-With these, you can sign in and access personal data or submit forms digitally.
-Your DigiD is connected directly to your citizen service number and home address.
-Typically, you should also connect your mobile phone number to your account, as many services require SMS verification when logging in.
-Your DigiD is your unique online identification, in the same way that your passport or driving licence is your identification offline.
+You can apply for a DigiD online – you will then receive a username and password and you will be sent an activation code by post within three business days.
+Once you have activated your DigiD, you can use it to access personal data or submit forms digitally.
+Your DigiD is connected directly to your BSN, your home address and your mobile phone number.
+Many services require SMS verification when logging in.